weaversa/cryptol-course/labs/cryptol-overview/overview.md

         acc1 = foldl XXH32_digest1 acc4 (stripes1 : [L%4][8])
 ```

-This function depends on other components defined in this file such as `XXH32_avalanche`, `XXH32_rounds`, and `XXH32_init` which you can take a look at as well.
-At a glance we see that this function has the type signature `{L} (fin L) => [L][8] -> [32] -> [32]` which indicates that this function takes a finite sequence of bytes, a 32-bit seed and produces a 32-bit result (the hash).
+This function depends on other components defined in this file, such as `XXH32_avalanche`, `XXH32_rounds`, and `XXH32_init` which you can take a look at as well.
+At a glance, we see that this function has the type signature `{L} (fin L) => [L][8] -> [32] -> [32]` which indicates that this function takes a finite sequence of bytes and a 32-bit seed, and produces a 32-bit result (the hash).

 [`xxhash32-ref.c`](https://github.com/GaloisInc/saw-demos/blob/master/demos/xxhash/xxhash32-ref.saw) and [`xxhash64-ref.c`](https://github.com/GaloisInc/saw-demos/blob/master/demos/xxhash/xxhash64-ref.c) contain `C` implementations of the `xxhash` algorithm which might commonly be seen in a real-world system implementation where performance was critical.
-Here is a snippet containing the `C` implementation of the hash function which is called`XXH32`:
+Here is a snippet containing the `C` implementation of the hash function called`XXH32`:

 ```C
 /* The XXH32 hash function.